nefilim/SNSMonitor/README.md

 cd SNSMonitor/src/main/
 tar cvfz cookbooks.tar.gz cookbooks
 ```
-Upload cookbooks.tar.gz to S3 bucket.
+Upload cookbooks.tar.gz to configured (***SNSMonitorBinaryURL***) S3 bucket.

 Use the included CloudFormation template (```src/main/cloudformation/snsmonitor.json```) and Chef Solo cookbook (```src/main/cookbooks```) to spin up a 2 node AutoScale group in a VPC fronted by an ELB.
 The snsmonitor cookbook depends on the Java cookbook (https://github.com/socrata-cookbooks/java) that is included here also.
-The CloudFormation template will also create the SNS Topic (AutoScale_LifeCycle_Events), but you have to go in an manually register the resulting SNSMonitor endpoint with this topic.
+The CloudFormation template will also create the SNS Topic (AutoScale_LifeCycle_Events), but you have to go in and ***manually register*** the resulting SNSMonitor endpoint with this topic in the SNS console.

 Installation locations:
 * startup script ```/etc/init.d/snsmonitor```